A locals' guide to SE23

 Child-friendly activities near SE23

-Take time out to enhance your special bond with your baby and meet new friends on this relaxed and friendly baby massage course.
-Courses run over 5 consecutive weeks and last around an hour.
+My classes run over 5 consecutive weeks and last around an hour.
+Each session begins with a relaxation for you and we then focus on a different area of baby's body.
+We will cover a full body massage for baby and I will demonstrate a Colic Routine.
+There will be time for discussion after each class and the aim is to spend some quality time bonding with your baby by using a combination of gentle moves, loving, nurturing touch and singing soothing lullabys.
 The classes are very relaxed and friendly and it's a wonderful opportunity to make new friends and spend some quality one to one time with your baby.
 Families with babies from newborn to one year are welcome but we also discuss how we can adapt the massage for the growing child, from crawler to teenager.
 Website

 Art Markers at The Horniman MuseumThe Horniman Museum

 Have fun with different art techniques to create something fabulous to take home inspired by the Horniman's collections or seasonal celebrations.
 Website